SnowdogApps/magento2-menu/README.md

 * **Import, Export and Duplicate Capabilities:** Save time and effort.
 This feature enables seamless replication of menus across different instances and Magento stores.
 It also gives an option to duplicate menus for faster setup and customization.
 * **Multiple Ways of Adding Menus to Frontend:** Easily add menus to your frontend using PHTML templates, or fetch the data from our REST and GraphQL APIs.

-## Documentation
+## User Guide and Documentation
 To learn more about Magento 2 Menu by Snowdog, go to [wiki](https://github.com/SnowdogApps/magento2-menu/wiki).

 ## Contributing
 Contributions are welcome!
-If you find a bug, or have a feature request, feel free to open an issue or submit a pull request.
+If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

 ## Like this project?
 We'd appreciate it if you leave a ⭐ or share it with the world ✨.